Important rules you should know

 If you want to use your pre-approved letter of admission, you must apply for that programme for the next study start and upload the pre-approved admission letter of admission as documentation.
 Remember to tick the I have a ‘pre-approved admission’ box on the application form.

-Apply for admission with special approval
+Apply for admission with special permission

-You must apply for special approval if:
+You must apply for special permission if: